keml-group/.github/profile/README.md

 ## Motivation for KEML
 We design KEML to document and analyse the interaction with LLMs and potentially more conversation partners.
 Our main concern is the trust into single pieces of information we receive by the LLM or other sources.

 A rough explanation of the language is available on the ReadMe of the [metamodel of KEML](https://github.com/keml-group/keml).
-An in depth introduction of KEML will be available in our [introductory paper](https://doi.org/10.1145/3652620.3687809) - that will be published in September 2024.
+An in depth introduction of KEML is available in our [introductory paper](https://doi.org/10.1145/3652620.3687809).

 ## Structure and Technological Basis